pycharming/lantern_aws/README.md

 - **Flashlight Servers**: These serve a similar role as fallback proxies, but they use [domain fronting](https://trac.torproject.org/projects/tor/wiki/doc/meek) for extra blocking resistance.

+- A single **peerscanner**, which checks that flashlight servers are up and maintains their DNS entries.

+- [soon] **waddell servers**: which offer lightweight messaging between lantern-related clients and services.

-- A single **Cloud Master**, which launches fallback proxies on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller).
+- A single **Cloud Master**, which launches fallback proxies on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller), or any of the other previously mentioned server types, on request from administrators (see `bin/fake_controller.py`).
 Further operations on fallback proxies (especially 'batch' operations involving many such machines) are typically done through this cloud master.

-As of this writing, only EC2 and Digital Ocean machines are supported, but it should be easy to add support for any cloud provider that offers Ubuntu 12.04+ and is supported by [Salt Cloud](https://docs.saltstack.com/en/latest/topics/cloud/).
+As of this writing, only Digital Ocean machines are supported, but it should be easy to add support for any cloud provider that offers Ubuntu 12.04+ (although 14.04 is preferred) and is supported by [Salt Cloud](https://docs.saltstack.com/en/latest/topics/cloud/).

 ## How does it work

 Whenever we determine a new server needs to be launched or destroyed, a new message is sent to an SQS queue encoding a request.
-We can do this manually (see `bin/fake_controller.py` or, in the case of fallbacks, the controller may do it on its own.
+We can do this manually (see `bin/fake_controller.py`) or, in the case of fallbacks, the controller may do it on its own.
 Cloud masters listen for such messages and perform the requested operations.

 Fallback proxies download, build and run a Lantern client, with some command line arguments instructing it to proxy traffic to the uncensored internet.
 When done with setup, they notify the Lantern Controller by sending a message to another SQS queue, and then they delete the original SQS message that triggered the whole operation.